Home

 Questions swirl about police response

-The investigation into the capturing is ongoing, and plenty of questions remain as to why it took police so lengthy to take out the gunman.
+The investigation into the shooting is ongoing, and plenty of questions remain as to why it took police so lengthy to take out the gunman.

 The shooter, Salvador Ramos, 18, was killed at the scene.

-Police now say it took over an hour from the primary 911 name to stop the bloodbath.
+Police now say it took over an hour from the first 911 call to cease the massacre.

-Households outside college begged for motion
+Households exterior school begged for motion

 Pete Williams and Jonathan Dienst contributed.